core-wg/href/draft-ietf-core-href.md

    (See also {{<sp-leading-empty}} in {{the-small-print}}.)

-10. {:#c-query} Queries are optional in URIs; there is a difference between an absent query and a single query parameter that is the empty string.
+10. {:#c-query} Queries are optional in URIs; there is a difference between an absent query and a present query that is the empty string.
    A CRI represents its query component as an array of zero or more query parameters, which are CRI text strings.
-   Zero query parameters (an empty array) is equivalent to a URI where the query is absent.
+   Zero query parameters (an empty array) is equivalent to a URI where the query is absent; a single query parameter that is the empty string is equivalent to a URI with a present, but empty, query string.
    A query in a URI is represented in a CRI by splitting its text up on any ampersand ("&") characters into one or more query parameters, which may contain certain characters (including